solutions for abnormal pap test in york

 It’s not unusual to have an abnormal Pap test result.
 An abnormal test result does not automatically mean that you have cervical cancer.
 It simply means that the results of your Pap test revealed abnormal or unusual cells on your cervix.
 Often, these abnormal test results reveal cell changes caused by the human papilloma virus, better known as HPV, or by a vaginal or cervical infection.
 You should also know that having regular Pap tests and treatment, if needed, can prevent most types of cervical cancer.

 For some patients, an abnormal Pap smear may require a colposcopy.
 Colposcopy is an in-office diagnostic procedure that we perform to carefully examine the vagina and cervix using a special microscope to identify any abnormal cells.
-Dr. Bornt may take a small biopsy and the results of her biopsy may lead to further testing.
+Dr. Bornt, a gynecologist in York PA, may take a small biopsy and the results of her biopsy may lead to further testing.
 Our gynecologist has performed hundreds of colposcopy procedures to identify the cause of an abnormal PAP results.

 More about HPV